 What Are Brand Assets?

-They can be tangible, like your logo, or intangible, like your brand values.
-Collectively, these assets shape your brand’s unique identity across various brand touchpoints.
+Brand assets are all the elements created to represent, identify and differentiate a brand.
+They can be tangible, such as your logo or colours, or intangible, such as your brand story.
+Together, these assets shape your brand’s unique identity by being applied consistently across all brand collateral and touchpoints.

-Your brand assets can take different forms, for example:
+Your brand assets can include:

-• Visual brand assets like your logo, colour palette, brand fonts, or mascot.
+- Visual brand assets like your logo, colour palette, brand fonts, or mascot.

-• Verbal brand assets, such as your tagline, slogans, or your brand’s tone of voice.
+- Verbal brand assets, such as your tagline, slogans, or your brand’s tone of voice.

-• Auditory brand assets, including jingles, voiceovers, or sound effects.
+- Auditory brand assets, including jingles, voiceovers, or sound effects.

-• Scent brand assets, like signature-scented environments, products, or marketing materials.
+- Scent brand assets, like signature-scented environments, products, or marketing materials.

-• Symbolic brand assets, such as your brand values, brand personality, and brand storytelling.
+- Symbolic brand assets, such as your brand values, brand personality, and brand storytelling.

 What Makes a Brand Asset Distinctive?